KyberNetwork/kyber-pro/docs/reservesRebates.md

 ## What are reserve rebates?

+The motivation for reserve rebates is to reward selected reserves based on their performance (i.e. amount of trade volume they facilitate).
+This incentivizes reserves to provide better liquidity and tighter spreads, thereby driving greater volume, value, and network fees.

 A network fee may be charged for a Kyber trade (dependent on reserve type).
 The network fee percentage is determined on the KyberDAO, and may change over time.

 The KyberDAO also gets to determine what happens to the network fee.
 It is split 3 ways:
 1. Burning of KNC
 2. Staker rewards
 3. Reserve Rebates

-The motivation for reserve rebates is to reward selected reserves based on their performance (i.e. amount of trade volume they facilitate).
-This incentivizes reserves to provide better liquidity and tighter spreads, thereby driving greater volume, value, and network fees.

-## How do I specify the reserve rebate wallet for these rebates?

-Whenever a reserve is added to the network, the rebate wallet must also be specified as well.

-## What if I need to change the rebate wallet address?

-Notify the Kyber team / network maintainers!

-## Do the rebates go automatically to the rebate wallet I specified?

-No. You will have to claim them manually through the KyberFeeHandler contract(s).

-## How do I view the rebate amount claimable?

-Call the `rebatePerWallet` method of the KyberFeeHandler contract(s).
-Note that for gas optimizations, 1 ether wei is kept inside the contract, so the claimable amount has to be subtract by 1.

-Kindly refer to the example below.

-## How do I claim reserve rebates?

-Call the `claimReserveRebate` method of the KyberFeeHandler contract(s).

-Kindly refer to the example below.

 ## Example